 I’m picky about sequels!
 This book surprised me.
-(I recommended The Fourteenth Goldfish here) I liked The Third Mushroom just as much as the first one.
+(I recommended The Fourteenth Goldfish here) I liked The Third Mushroom just as much as Holm’s first book in this series, The Fourteenth Goldfish.
 Melvin’s humor is subversive and will resonate with the adults, so I suggest you read this out loud.
 Or just read it.
 Start with the first one though…

 Space Case by Stuart Gibbs

 Like his fellow lunarnauts–otherwise known as Moonies–living on Moon Base Alpha, twelve-year-old Dashiell Gibson is famous the world over for being one of the first humans to live on the moon.